 The inline twist is a welcome first inversion, before even more twists are navigated through and the train descends at fair speed into a small non-uplifting drop leading into the second launch section.

-On our early rides, there felt to be very little additional acceleration provided by the second launch, certainly it lacks the thrill of rides that do mid-ride launches well, notably Cheetah Hunt in the United States.
+On our early rides, there felt to be very little noticable acceleration provided by the second launch.
+Certainly it lacks the thrill of rollercoasters that do mid-ride launches well, notably Cheetah Hunt in the United States.

 There is a brief – but good – moment of hangtime on the exit of the Immelmann inversion the train is then launched into.